rowcased/rowcased.github.io/no_print.md

 def print_on():

-    ''' this function reenables the Python built-in print function, no_print is a counterprogram '''
+    ''' this function reenables the Python built-in print function, counterprogram of no_print '''

     global temp_print
     sys.stdout = temp_print